jeroenooms/opencpu-pages/_posts/2017-10-16-opencpu-with-docker.md

 ## 2: Shipping and Deployment via DockerHub

-Docker is great for development, but the most powerful use if Docker is shipping and deploying applications via DockerHub.
+The most powerful use if Docker is shipping and deploying applications via DockerHub.
 To create a fully standalone application container, simply use a standard [opencpu image](https://hub.docker.com/u/opencpu/) and add your app.